punktDe/vagrant-opnsense/README.md

 Selecting the OPNsense version
 ------------------------------

-You can set the variable `$opnsense_release` to either `21.1` or `21.7` to select the matching major release version.
+You can set the variable `$opnsense_release` to either `21.1` or `21.7` in [Vagrantfile](Vagrantfile)
+to select the matching major release version.
 This requires destruction and re-provisioning of the box if you want to change it after initial provisioning.

 Provision the VM
 ----------------